aal89/laravel-docker/README.md

 # laravel-docker 🐳

-Generic docker image for Laravel applications with minimal footprint and support for cronjobs, gd configured and installed with jpeg support and configured/installed exif too.
+Generic docker image for Laravel applications with minimal footprint and support for cronjobs (so Laravel `Schedule`'s work), gd configured/installed with jpeg support, configured/installed exif and has installed Imagick.
 Comes with a production-like php.ini file with a maximum upload size set to 20M.

-### Features

-Base image is an alpine image with the latest PHP installed.
-Alongside PHP a lot of other depencies are installed, this way all the most common features of PHP are available.
-A cronjob has been setup which calls the internals of Laravel each minute, working with `Schedule`s is now really easy, no more hassle with cronjobs!
+Compressed docker image size is only 62mb.
+Php version is 7.2.

 ### Usage